 At the same time, with such high stakes surrounding their work, Seton pays special attention to recruiting like-minded individuals committed to strengthening the Catholic school system.
 Gilbride and Kerscher admit it has been difficult to find the right personnel.
 They also acknowledge the work might not be for everyone.
 But they have found what seems like an unlikely source of talent.

 “I have a team of four people, including me, and every one of us has come from Teach for America (TFA),” Gilbride says.
 “TFA has an effective screening process.
 They hire for a mindset and Seton benefits from that.
-We know that when we’re hiring people from the Corps, we don’t have to be concerned about finding people focused on doing whatever it takes to help these kids.”
+We know that when we’re hiring people from the Corps, we don’t have to be concerned about finding people focused on doing whatever it takes to help our children.”

 “We also know we’re getting people who are willing to take risks, and that’s something Catholic schools across the country need to thrive.”